 Beta Launch Step 3.3

-By the time you finish reading through my guides on market research and branding, you should know which colors make your desired audience feel confident, safe or excited … or however they should feel when they arrive at your website.
+By the time you finish: reading through my guide on market research and your convo with Molo9 on branding, you should know which colors make your desired audience feel confident, empowered, safe or excited (or however they should feel when they arrive at your website.

 At this point your website should look very different from your initial beta list page.